music-encoding/guidelines/_guidelines-v3/12-facsimiles/01-facsimileElements.md

 used to refer to a source defined in the document's header, as seen in the following
 example:

-{% include plainExample.html example="examples/facsimiles/facsimiles-sample231.xml" valid="false" version=page.version %}
+{% include mei example="facsimiles/facsimiles-sample231.xml" valid="false" %}
 Within a {% include link elem="facsimile" %} element, each page of the source is represented by a
 {% include link elem="surface" %} element.
 Each surface may be assigned an identifying string utilizing the **@label** attribute.
 In addition, it may encapsulate more detailed